Azathioprine will be prescribed for you by a specialist doctor.

 Getting the most from your treatment

-- It is important to try to avoid anyone who is suffering from chickenpox or shingles.
+- It is important to try to avoid anyone who has chickenpox or shingles.
 Tell your doctor if you come into contact with anyone with these infections.

 - While you are taking azathioprine, and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking to your doctor first.
 Azathioprine lowers your body's resistance and there is a chance that you may get an infection from the vaccine.
 Also, some vaccines may be less effective.